 ContentsThe Top Five Principles of Regenerative Agriculture What Are the Ecological and Societal Benefits of Regenerative Agriculture?
 What Are the Economic Benefits of Regenerative Agriculture?
+Can We Use Regenerative Agriculture to Fight Climate Change?
 How Is Regenerative Agriculture Different from Sustainable Agriculture?
 Are Regenerative Agriculture and Soil Health the Same Thing?
 Is Regenerative Agriculture A New Idea?
+What Conservation Practices Are Used in Regenerative Agriculture?
 What Does A Regenerative Agriculture Farm Look Like?

 What Is Regenerative Agriculture?

 Regenerative agriculture describes holistic farming systems that, among other benefits, improve water and air quality, enhance ecosystem biodiversity, produce nutrient-dense food, and store carbon to help mitigate the effects of climate change.

 These farm systems are designed to work in harmony with nature, while also maintaining and improving economic viability.

 - Minimize the physical, biological, and chemical disturbance of the soil.
 For example, regenerative farmers often minimize tilling their land, or forgo tilling all together.
 They also seek to reduce or eliminate the use of chemicals, such as pesticides and chemical fertilizers.